-To: Members of the Albemarle County Board of Supervisors From: Bart Svoboda, Zoning Administrator Date: August 7, 2019 Subject: ZTA 2017-01 Homestay (Transient Lodging) Existing Compliance Gap and Long-Term Enforcement Update
+To: Members of the Albemarle County Board of Supervisors

-Compliance - Mitigation Tools
+From: Bart Svoboda, Zoning Administrator

+Date: August 7, 2019

+Subject: ZTA 2017-01 Homestay (Transient Lodging)

+Existing Compliance Gap and Long-Term Enforcement Update

+Ordinance Updates to add compliance tools

 The Homestay (Transient Lodging) zoning text amendment will help manage the potential impacts homestays have on their neighboring parcels.
 The text amendment adds several provisions to the zoning ordinance that include requiring neighbor notice with emergency contact/responsible agent contact information.
 The responsible agent is required to attempt to resolve any complaints regarding a homestay within an hour.
-In addition, adoption of the Short-Term Rental registry provisions will add enforcement tools, including fines.
+In addition, adoption of the Short-Term Rental registry provisions will add enforcement tools, including immediate \$500 fines, similar to the sign ticket program.
 The ordinance also provides that an operator will be prohibited from offering a specific property for short-term rental upon multiple violations on more than three occasions of applicable state and local laws, ordinances, and regulations, as they relate to the short-term rental.
-In addition, the ordinance will also help mitigate potential impacts to neighboring properties by increasing setbacks for homestay uses in the Rural Areas (RA) and decreasing the number of guest rooms for rent in residential and small-lot RA properties.
+In addition, the ordinance increases setbacks for homestay uses in the Rural Areas and decreases the number of guest rooms for rent which will also help mitigate potential impacts to neighboring properties.